-- ATCO licensing and validation requirements do not easily lend themselves to the frequent movement of ATCOs between different ATC units or centres or positions within a unit or centre.
-Given that unit specific training to gain a rating and/or rating endorsement can take more than six months to complete, it is clear that the loss of an ATCO, for any reason, needs a robust replacement plan and can pose a continuity issue for the staffing of ATC operations at a specific airport location. - 8.9 The key staffing concern in the case of a change in TANS provider at an airport is that the NATS Trust of a Promise (ToaP) agreement introduces uncertainty around the number of locally qualified ATCOs that will transfer to the new provider and the additional cost of training replacement staff. - As summarised in CAP 1004 and CAP 1293, ToaP provides NATS employees employed at the time of the organisation's privatisation with additional pension rights.
+- 4.8 The staffing risk for TANS providers is highlighted by the CAA in CAP 1004.
+It describes that ATCO licensing and validation requirements do not easily lend themselves to the frequent movement of ATCOs between different ATC units or centres or positions within a unit or centre.
+Given that unit specific training to gain a rating and/or rating endorsement can take more than six months to complete, it is clear that the loss of an ATCO, for any reason, needs a robust replacement plan and can pose a continuity issue for the staffing of ATC operations at a specific airport location. - 4.9 The key staffing concern in the case of a change in TANS provider at an airport is that the NATS Trust of a Promise (ToaP) agreement introduces uncertainty around the number of locally qualified ATCOs that will transfer to the new provider and the additional cost of training replacement staff. - 4.10 As summarised in CAP 1004 and CAP 1293, ToaP provides NATS employees employed at the time of the organisation's privatisation with additional pension rights.
 ToaP places an obligation on NATS to maintain the pension arrangement of this group of employees, including taking steps in the event of a sale or transfer of part of the NATS business, for example in instances where the Transfer of Undertaking (Protection of Employment) (TUPE) regulation apply.
 In the event that NATS is not able to assure employees of the continuation of these pension benefits when such a transfer occurs, the affected employees have the right to refuse to transfer to the new employer.
-In this case, NATS is required to continue to employ these employees at a different location unless it results in the insolvency of NATS. - 8.11 ToaP is a legally binding agreement between the Secretary of State, NATS Ltd and the Law Debenture Trustees. - In CAP 1004 the CAA considered that the ToaP presented an economic barrier that would prevent an ANSP from offering to provide or withdrawing from the provision of TANS.
-However, the experience from Birmingham and Gatwick led the CAA to conclude in CAP 1293 that, to the extent that there remain some barriers from ToaP, these are lower than previously thought and it seems can be overcome during the tender process. - 8.13 In CAP 1293 the CAA also provides an indication that charges additional to salary costs may be levied by NSL in providing seconded staff.
+In this case, NATS is required to continue to employ these employees at a different location unless it results in the insolvency of NATS. - 4.11 ToaP is a legally binding agreement between the Secretary of State, NATS Ltd and the Law Debenture Trustees. - 4.12 In CAP 1004 the CAA considered that the ToaP presented an economic barrier that would prevent an ANSP from offering to provide or withdrawing from the provision of TANS.
+However, the experience from Birmingham and Gatwick led the CAA to conclude in CAP 1293 that, to the extent that there remain some barriers from ToaP, these are lower than previously thought and it seems can be overcome during the tender process. - 4.13 In CAP 1293 the CAA also provides an indication that charges additional to salary costs may be levied by NSL in providing seconded staff.
 The CAA recommends that NSL should state the charges that it will levy for secondments to reduce the uncertainty around ToaP.
 This information could be provided as part of a data room and would not need to be publicly available.